AUA/IAUA Chakrobortty Fellowship Program

 With medical advances often the result of collaboration, the Chakrobortty Fellowship Program has the potential to directly impact the educational opportunities for young urologists while improving the delivery of quality care to patients in India.
 This level of collaboration also enhances the knowledge and global perspectives of AUA and IAUA members in North America.

-Funded in part by the AUA, IAUA, and Puli Pradip Reddy Memorial Fund at Cincinnati Children’s Hospital, this program is designed for two Indian urologists to visit a North American host institution for up to 4 weeks in the spring of 2020 and to attend the AUA Annual Meeting in Washington, D.C., May 15-18, 2020.
+Funded in part by the AUA, IAUA, and Puli Pradip Reddy Memorial Fund at Cincinnati Children’s Hospital, this program is designed for two Indian urologists to visit a North American host institution for up to a four-week period in the spring of 2023 and to attend the AUA Annual Meeting in Chicago, Illinois, April 28 – May 1, 2023.
 The scholars will have the unique opportunity to observe urologic operations and procedures (no hands-on), and attend clinics and staff activities.
 Visiting scholars will be provided a stipend to support their stay in the United States.

 One scholar should be a Pediatric urologist or have a strong interest in Pediatric urology, and will visit Cincinnati Children's.
 The other selected scholar may be in any urology subspecialty area, and their host institution will be determined at a later date.

 - Be a urologist in India and be a member of the local or national urological organization in India

 - 42 years old or less (at time of application)

 - MD or MBBS degree and rank of instructor or higher

 - Be a certified practicing urologist (within first 10 years of practice)

 - Demonstrate competent command of the English language